A Collaborative Moment of Joy

 By On Your Feet Co-founder, Gary Hirsch

-For me, one of the fastest ways to find inspiration, surprise, and delight is to make things with other people.
+For me, collaborating with others is one of the fastest ways to find inspiration, feel surprised, and have instantaneous moments of joy.

-The reason this works is that we are creating “flow” together: Ideas are moving back and forth, they are building upon each other, being added to, and we are making something that feels like it could have only been made collectively.
+In our collaboration at TEDx, our flow occurred as ideas moved back and forth, building upon each other, and being added to.
+Together, we made something that felt like it could have only been made collectively.

-Rewatching this experience gives me hope: Hope that when people come together under the right conditions, more surprise, creativity, and joy can be found.
+Rewatching this experience and creating these collaborative experiences every week with our clients gives me hope: Hope that when people come together under the right conditions, more surprise, creativity, and joy can be found.

 Gary Hirsch